Yurtle212/masterHacker/README.md

 # masterHacker
-super duper epic hacker script that can hack anything
+super duper epic hacker script that can hack anything just by inputting an ip adress or URL